wvirany/blog/content/posts/gp_intro/index.md

 \end{align*}
 $$

 Before moving forward, I'll make a quick note on notation: when referring to a general probability distribution $p$, we list the unobserved variables on the LHS of the conditional and the observed variables on the RHS, including hyperparameters like $\sigma^2$, in no particular order.
 For example, $p(y \mid \x, \w, \sigma^2) = p(y \mid \w, \sigma^2, \x)$.
-It's completely arbitrary what order the variables are in, so long as they fall on the correct side of the conditional, and often certain variables are omitted from the notation and are implicitly assumed.
+It's completely arbitrary what order the variables are in, so long as they fall on the correct side of the conditional, and often certain variables are omitted from the notation and implicitly assumed.
 From this point, I will omit hyperparameters from the general expressions for distributions.
 However, when we refer to a specific distribution like the Gaussian, the positions of given variables follow certain conventions: the first position after the conditional is reserved for the mean, and the second position is reserved for the variance, hence I'll write $p(y \mid \x, \w) = \Norm(y \mid f(\x; \w), \sigma^2)$.

 ### Computing the parameters